Basic Microsoft Windows 3.x troubleshooting

-- Run Microsoft Scandisk and Defrag on the computer.
-Additional information and help with these commands can be found on our scandisk overview and our defrag overview.
+- Run Microsoft ScanDisk and Defrag on the computer.
+Additional information and help with these commands is on our ScanDisk overview and our Defrag overview.

 - Delete all the temporary files and any ScanDisk error files.
 From the MS-DOS prompt C:\> type del *.tmp to delete all temporary files, also type del *.chk.
 Once the files have been deleted, type cd\dos to get into the DOS directory and delete the *.tmp and *.chk files like was done earlier.
 Finally, type cd\windows to get into the Windows directory and delete the *.tmp and *.chk files like was done earlier.

-- If you have not already restored a backup copy of your system.ini and win.ini, it is recommend you restore an older version of these files.
+- If you have not already restored a backup copy of your system.ini and win.ini, it is recommended you restore an older version of these files.
 See the above "Error messages while Windows is loading" section for steps on how to do this.

 - Ensure your computer has the latest drivers for the hardware devices installed in your computer.

 Issue with hardware device

 If you are having difficulties with a hardware device, see the basic troubleshooting overview for steps that can be taken to help resolve your hardware issues.

-If you are still running into errors, or unable to resolve your issue, search Computer Hope for info, check our on-line help overview, and check our Q&A for additional help and recommendations.
+If you still have errors or cannot resolve your issue, search Computer Hope, check our on-line help, and our Questions and Answers (Q&A) page for additional help.
 If after checking these locations you are still unable to resolve your issue, feel free to contact our support team.